amast09/birthday-notifier/README.md

 ### App

-- Get Oauth working
-  - Add API callback route (servant-server)
-  - Make API call to get token + refresh token
+- Get new auth token with a refresh token
+- Get contacts via Google API
-  - Store data in DB
+- Store oauth credentials in a DB
 - Setup daily cron to just print "hello world"
   - https://hackage.haskell.org/package/cron
-- Get contacts via Google API
 - Send an email via send grid
 - Send an email based on birthday data
 - Create b-day notifier job to use oauth tokens, fetch birthdays, filter, then email